Pure comfort food! You’ll love this amazing Loaded Mashed Potatoes recipe!

 To serve, garnish with chopped chives or scallions.
 And there you have it: amazing, cheesy and delicious loaded mashed potatoes!

-- Prepare the mashed potatoes mixture and spread it over a 9×13 inch baking dish, as directed in the recipe.
+- Prepare the mashed potato mixture and spread it over a 9×13 inch baking dish, as directed.
+Let it cool down completely.

-- Top with shredded cheese and cover tightly with aluminum foil.
+- Once cooled down, top with shredded cheese and cover tightly with aluminum foil.
+Refrigerate for 1 to 2 days.

-- The bacon can be cooked the day before and refrigerated.
+- The bacon can be cooked the day before and refrigerated as well.

-- When ready to bake, preheat oven to 375 degrees F, and follow bake as directed, adding an extra 5-10 minutes or as needed since the mixture will be cold when you start.
+- When ready to bake, preheat oven to 375 degrees F and let the casserole sit for 30 minutes on the counter so it’s not so cold.
+Bake as directed, adding an extra 8 to 10 minutes or as needed.

-Freezing: You can freeze the mashed potato mixture (without the cheese topping) for up to 1 month.
+Freeze the mashed potato mixture (without the cheese topping) for up to 1 month.
 Thaw in the fridge overnight.
-Top with cheese and then bake as directed, adding an extra 5-10 minutes.
+Top with cheese and then bake as directed, adding an extra 8-10 minutes until warm.

 Pairing and Serving Ideas

-For Thanksgiving, I’m serving these mashed potatoes along with my slow cooker turkey breast, turkey gravy (without drippings!) and orange cranberry sauce!
+For Thanksgiving, these mashed potatoes go really well with roasted turkey breast or slow cooker turkey breast along with some good make-ahead turkey gravy and cranberry orange sauce.

 Recipe FAQs